-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE. a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? х b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulative considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? Х c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? х a-c.
-The proposed project consists of 32 single-family residential lots in the SRR zone.
-Other projects have been approved and/or submitted within approximately one mile of the project site (Table 5).
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XXI.
+MANDATORY FINDINGS OF SIGNIFICANCE. a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulative considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+X c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+X a-c.
+The proposed project consists of the subdivision of approximately 7.5 acres into 29 individual lots for single family residences in the R-7,000 zone.
+Other projects have been approved within approximately one mile of the project site (Table 6).
 These projects are also required to be in accordance with the City's zoning code and General Plan.